President Trump Puts 'America First' On Hold To Save Chinese Jobs

 Our intelligence agencies have warned that ZTE technology and phones pose a major cyber security threat.
 You should care more about our national security than Chinese jobs. https://t.co/7Ygh7805jg— Adam Schiff (@RepAdamSchiff) May 13, 2018

 "A reversal of the ZTE decision could temporarily tamp down trade tensions by allowing the Chinese to make concessions to the U.S. without losing face," Eswar Prasad, a professor of trade policy at Cornell University, tells The Associated Press.
-"Trump may have recognized that backing off on ZTE clears the path for him to claim at least a partial victory in the US-China trade dispute based on the concessions the Chinese seem prepared to offer."
+"Trump may have recognized that backing off on ZTE clears the path for him to claim at least a partial victory in the U.S.-China trade dispute based on the concessions the Chinese seem prepared to offer."

-Speaking to NPR's All Things Considered Sunday, CNET Executive Editor Roger Cheng called the president's move "absolutely a shocker."
+Speaking to NPR's All Things Considered on Sunday, CNET Executive Editor Roger Cheng called the president's move "absolutely a shocker."

 "ZTE makes smartphones that really utilize a lot of American technology, companies like Qualcomm, which makes processors or Intel, which makes chips — Corning, which makes display glasses.
 A lot of these U.S. companies supply major components and software technology to ZTE products," Cheng tells NPR.